Kidney transplantation or renal transplantation is the best method to treat kidney failure or End-stage Renal Disease (ESRD).

-When a physician confirms that you require a kidney transplant, you can get in touch with the Kidney Transplant Office to schedule a pre-transplant evaluation.
+When a physician or nephrologist confirms that you require a kidney transplant, you can get in touch with the Kidney Transplant Surgical Team to schedule a pre-transplant evaluation.
 This evaluation, which usually takes only a day, comprises a comprehensive physical examination and consultations with members of your personal transplant team.
-Once the evaluation is completed, your name will be put up on the organ waiting list to get a suitable living donor.
-The transplant team will contact you if a suitable donor kidney becomes available.

 Where does a kidney come from?